 Amateur drivers tend to switch lanes abruptly or sliding onto the other lane without even realizing it.
 The lane alert feature is designed to avoid a mishap due to this carelessness.
 This feature enables an audible alert to the driver if the vehicle seems to be drifting out of the lane without an indication.
 In some systems, the driver’s seat vibrates while alerting, too.

 After considering all of the above safety features, you could finalize a car for your teen based on your budget and teenager’s preference.

 Listed below are top safety picks by IIHS (Insurance Institute of Highway Safety).
 This list is based on ratings and surveys and is a reliable source of advice when it comes to safety in cars.

 Safest Cars for Teens 2020

-Family1st ’s Verdict: Kia Forte is “safety” in a friendly budget.
+Family1st ’s Verdict: Kia Forte is “safety” on a friendly budget.
 The stylish appearance would also let your teen flaunt a little about this smart buy.

 Safety Features: Not many compact four-wheelers possess a safety track record like the 2020 Subaru Impreza.
 Impreza features a standard collision-avoidance technology along with above-average crash-test scores.
 It also features automatic emergency braking along with pedestrian detection, active lane control, and adaptive cruise control, at least when equipped with a CVT (continuously variable transmission).
 If you are considering this buy, check all of Impreza’s features here.